stefan-lippl/pytorch-introduction/README.md

 # Linear Regression
 In `linear_regression.py` we built a *Linear Regression* with a loaded dataset, completly with **PyTorch**.
 The result gets plotted with matplotlib in the end.
-The following modules is used:
+The following modules are used:
 ```bach
 model = nn.Linear(input_size, output_size)
 criterion = nn.MSELoss()